History of Paris Saint-Germain FC: Big signings, mid-table team

-In January 1978, the FFF banned Hechter for life for organizing a ticket-selling scheme at the Parc des Princes.
-PSG beat Marseille 5–1 in his final match at the stadium as club president that month.
-Dahleb offered Hechter the match ball after the final whistle, and he was triumphantly carried in the arms of the players as the fans chanted his name.
-The following day, Francis Borelli, previously vice president, assumed the presidency.
+In January 1978, the French Football Federation banned Hechter from football administration for his involvement in a ticketing scheme at the Parc des Princes.
+PSG defeated Marseille 5–1 in his final match as club president, after which Mustapha Dahleb presented him with the match ball and the players carried him from the field in celebration.
+The following day, vice-president Francis Borelli succeeded Hechter as president of the club.